itjraymond/java.fun_with_ddd_agg_simple/README.md

 # Aggregate Root

-We will choose a CustomerPortfolio Aggregate Root which will be composed of a Customer entity, a Portfolio entity and an Address Value Object.
+We will choose a CustomerPortfolio Aggregate Root which will be composed of a Customer entity, a Portfolio entity, composed of Asset Value Object, and an Address Value Object.

 # Postgres

 Postgres will have three tables:

 1. Customer
-2. Portfolio
+2. Portfolio - [Asset]
 3. Address

 # Objective